 Dr Roger Mugford, an animal psychologist, said the best thing for posties to do was befriend the dogs and keep them happy by always carrying a bag of treats.

 He said: “Once a post man befriends a dog, they will be friends for life.

 To say that dogs can smell fear I am sure is very true.
 The way we move and the way we think is communicated to a dog.

 Dogs are really good at picking up on people and they remember everything, so the best advice is to make friends with them rather than enemies.

 More male postmen are attacked than women and that’s because men tend to become aggressive and defend themselves which can make things worse.

 But it is good to remember that it is remarkable that more dogs do not bite more people as they have a pack mentality and their family becomes their pack so they are protective.”

-To take a further look at the extent of our findings, feast your eyes on our infographic below, or if you want to make sure you are protected against personal injury claims, you can insure your dog now.
+If you want to make sure you are protected against personal injury claims, you can insure your dog now.

 We have a range of pet insurance policies to suit your needsGet a quote

 Considering pet insurance but not ready to buy yet?